celenaisabelle/firstwebsite/README.md

-# first-web
+# journey
-This is my first website creation.
-Experimenting with different UI animations, and how said animations can be impletmented into the website.
+This is my first repository which specializes in front-end software development.
+Experimenting with different coding languages such as HTML, CSS, and JavaScript, along with basics in React, Bootstrap, and Node.js.